lintonye/learnreact.design/re4d.md

 This is an entry-level course focused on breadth, rather than depth.
 You'll see high-level explanations of many related concepts, such as DOM, Webpack, Redux and React Router.
 But you won't find details on how to use them.
 This is by design.
 (As an example, check out this blog post: [What is React?](/2017/06/08/what-is-react/))

 I think it'd be more effective to first show you a full bird's view of what an app is made up of and how it's implemented.
 After grasping a complete picture, you'd be able to decide on a subject that's important to you to dive in.
-For example, if you are involved in a React Native project and want to build the UI yourself, you can take the [React Native Real World UI course](/rnui/).
+For example, if you are involved in a React Native project and want to build UI prototypes, you can take the [React Native Real World UI course](/rnui/).

 <a name="requirements">
 ### Requirements